KarolBukowski94/SQL_Project_Data_Analytics/README.md

 - **Conclusions**: Opportunities exist for candidates without degrees, especially in Poland, where practical experience and certifications may carry more weight.
 However, a degree can still improve job prospects, particularly in companies that value traditional education.
 Even when not explicitly stated, employers may still favor candidates with formal academic backgrounds.

 ![Degree](assets/6_degree.png)
-*Pie chart showing the percentage of Data Analyst job postings that do require/not require a degree*
+*Pie chart created in Power BI from my SQL query results, showing the percentage of Data Analyst job postings that do require/not require a degree*

-### 7. When are data analyst job postings most frequent?
+### 7. Peak Hiring Months 📅📈

 This analysis identifies peak periods 📅 for data analyst job postings, enabling job seekers to strategically time their applications for the best opportunities.